immunitastx/recover-counts/README.md

 values for S, the total counts, until it finds the value for which we can recover a count of one using the inverse of the log-normalization function.

+By default this program assumes the input matrix is cell-by-gene.
+To input a gene-by-cell matrix, use the `--transpose` flag as described below:

 ```
 Usage: recover_counts_from_log_normalized_data.py [options] input_file